ironsoul0/ironsoul.me/src/posts/savage.md

 tags: ["SHSS240"]
 ---

 Today I am going to analyze the _“a lot”_ video clip by 21 Savage.
-It required me to spend a lot of time to make a research to fully understand the message of 21 Savage and now I want to share my thoughts on this message with you.
-Please note that I will mainly focus on the part of Joseph because the part of J. Cole requires to do an analysis of the life of another person and that would require a lot of extra work.
+It required me to spend a lot of time to make a research to fully understand the message of 21 Savage and now I want to share my thoughts on this with you.
+Please note that I will mainly focus on the part of Joseph (a.k.a.
+21 Savage) because the part of J. Cole requires to do an analysis of the life of another person and that would require a lot of extra work.

 Diving into an analysis of multimodal resource is not an easy thing to do and I decided to split the analysis into two big parts to make it more clear for my audience.
 Firstly, we are going to look at **iconography** and **form** used in the clip and then will switch to the semiotics of _“a lot”_.
 In both parts, there will be a focus on how certain techniques contribute to the overall purpose and persuasion of the text.